ChatFAQ/ChatFAQ/back/README.md

 # Riddler Back

-This project hold the [FSM](api/fsm) (Finite State Machine) and the [Broker](api/broker) of the Riddler project, it can be considered the Back-end of riddler.
+This project hold the [FSM](riddler/apps/fsm/lib/__init__.py) (Finite State Machine) and the Broker of the Riddler project, it can be considered the Back-end of riddler.

-It also serves a very simple dummy [Front-end](api/broker/templates/chat/index.html) just for testing the WS connection to the backend from a custom widget.
+It also serves a very simple dummy [Front-end](riddler/back/riddler/apps/broker/templates/chat/index.html) just as an example of a WS connection to the backend from a custom widget.

 ## Installation

-Three options to run this project: docker, pypi, local.
+Three options to run this project: docker, local.

 ### 1. Docker Compose